IttoSanzzo/TerraFirmaSetsu/README.md

 TerraFirmaSetsu includes and builds upon the work of many talented creators from the Minecraft modding community, including mods, resource packs, shader packs, and other community-made content.

-All included content is used in accordance with its respective license and distribution terms.
+All credited works are used with permission where required, and full attribution is provided through official mod listings and documentation, including:

-Full attribution is provided through official mod listings and accompanying documentation whenever applicable.
+- **Complementary Unbound - edition HardRock TFC** — [[link](https://legacy.curseforge.com/minecraft/shaders/complementary-unbound-edition-hardrock-tfc)]

 TerraFirmaSetsu exists thanks to the creativity, effort, and openness of the wider Minecraft modding community.